Thursday, November 27, 2025

 I'm fully aware these projects were ambitious, perhaps overly so.
 I sinned of pride.
 Yet I would be far more troubled if the panels judged them as "incremental" science, which would reveal a superficial analysis.
 While science advances steadily, hydrological science in particular suffers from persistent methodological weaknesses in model construction that prevent us from addressing fundamental questions properly.
 Too many simulation-based papers rely on flawed algorithms, imprecise conceptualizations, vague process descriptions, equations applied beyond their validity ranges, missing feedbacks between coupled processes, imprecise and not well controlled data inputs (especially when going global).

-This resistance to foundational critique, choosing institutional momentum over rational evaluation, ultimately impedes scientific progress.
-The STRADIVARI project represented an attempt to break this cycle through component-based, rigorously coupled Earth system modeling.
+This resistance and blindness to foundational critique, choosing institutional legacy over rational evaluation, ultimately impedes scientific progress.
+The STRADIVARI projects represented an attempt to break this cycle through component-based, rigorously coupled Earth system modeling, allowing hypothesis testing and cooperative work.
 Whether deemed too ambitious or not, the underlying questions it raised remain urgent and unresolved (and I am not the only one to write it.
 Voices are many).

 Here the projects, useful to learn how to write a project differently: